codebender16/portfolio-project/README.md

 Three branches of the website have been generated in Github.
 See below:

 - 'master' branch with the base version
-- 'purple' branch with a purple colour scheme
+- 'purple' branch with a purple font
-- 'no-cat-gifs' branch with the gifs removed
+- 'font-size' branch with the font-size 2em

 These versions can be viewed by typing 'git checkout {branch-name}' in the terminal.
 For example to view the 'dark' branch, type:

 `git checkout purple`

+The branch versions are not used because they are not compatible with my original design.
+It was done for experimental purposes.

 ### Subresource Integrity